bilgino/angularforddd/README.md

 - An aggregate is a first-class business object
 - An aggregate is based on a root entity and acts as a collection of related entities and value objects
 - An aggregate has identity, state, lifecycle and receives the name of the bounded context
-- An aggregate is modelled around use cases, protecting domain invariants, encapsulation and data integrity
+- An aggregate is modeled around use cases, protecting domain invariants, encapsulation and data integrity
 - An aggregate is bounded from the viewpoint of a business use cases
 - An aggregate invariants must be satisfied for each state change
 - An aggregate validates all incoming actions and ensures that modifications don't contradict business rules